 Camp cancellation policies have varying degrees of flexibility, ActivityHero recommends a cancellation policy that, at minimum, takes into account the time and effort required to process a refund and any registration fees.

 Here are some examples of cancellation policies, starting with the most flexible.
+(Note: these policies may have changed and are listed below as examples only.)

 At Steve and Kate’s Camp, parents buy only the number of day passes they need, and if they buy too many, they receive a full automatic refund for each unused day pass.
 Refunds are issued by check within 10 days of the last day of camp.